holestine/DiffusionUnion/README.md

 ## Super Resolution
-The super resolution feature is on Inpainting tab and can be used to obtain sharp images.
+The super resolution feature is on the Inpainting tab and can be used to produce sharp, larger images.

 ![](./assets/9.png)
 *Use the mask to select an area of interest.*